About Our School

 Communication Goal

-Faith Middle School will increase the “Well” rating response score of questions 1, 2, and 3 from the Communication and Engagement Parent Feedback to 80% by end of school year 24-25.
+- By the end of the 2025-2026 school year, Faith Middle School will increase the “Well” rating response score of questions 1, 2, and 3 from 54% in 2024-2025 to 60% in 20252026, as measured by the Communication and Engagement Parent Feedback.

-Faith Middle School will increase the “Effective” rating response score of questions 4,5, and 6 from the Communication and Engagement Faculty and Staff Feedback to 70% by end of school year 24-25.
+- By the end of the 2025-2026 school year, Faith Middle School will increase the “Effective” rating response score of questions 4,5, and 6 from 54% in 2024-2025 to 60% in 2025-2026, as measured by the Communication and Engagement Faculty and Staff Feedback.